 Why include your strategy in your business plan?

-Start by replacing the old clunky business plan with your own success strategy.
-It is shorter than a business plan and it is much simpler too.
-When you start a business or want to strategically grow your business you must have a plan.
+Strategy is a key element of a business plan.
+Start by replacing the old textbook business plan with your own success strategy.
+Place a strong emphasis on your business strategy and you develop a business plan.
+When you start a business or want to grow your business strategically, you must have a plan.
 The best business strategy starts with answering a long list of questions.

 - What does the perfect day look like to you?
 Let me give you an example.
-If you have a hard time showing up on time for meetings and be at a certain place at a certain time, you probably don’t want to build a business that requires a lot of face-to-face interactions.
+If you have a hard time showing up on time for meetings and being at a certain place at a certain time, you probably don’t want to build a business that requires a lot of face-to-face interactions.
 I know that in my business I don’t want to be sitting in meetings with clients.
-I prefer to take care of business online through email, chat, txt, and social media.
-I understand this about myself and it helps me build the business that supports that.
+I prefer to take care of business online through email, chat, text, and social media.
+I understand this about myself, and it helps me build a business that supports that.

-- Does the business you are trying to build allow you to live the life you want to live?
-If you want to be able to travel, you should build a location independent business instead of a brick-and-mortar business.
+- Will your business enable you to live the life you want to live?
+If you desire to travel, you should create a location independent business instead of a brick-and-mortar business.
 I interviewed several successful location independent entrepreneurs who dread the idea of running a location dependent business.

 - How much money do you need?
 This has to be an exact amount.
 Be honest with yourself and calculate the exact dollar amount your business has to make to support your lifestyle.